Features

 Frame

-I’m sad the T9 doesn’t have the overbuilt frame of the Treadmill 10 and 22 with their triangulated uprights, but it does have steel uprights with a reinforcing crossbar, a design we have seen work well again and again.
-This design also gives the T9 smaller dimensions: 77.2” long, 37” wide, and 67.6” tall.
+The T9 has steel uprights with a reinforcing crossbar, a design we have seen work well again and again.
+This design also gives the T9 reasonable dimensions: 77.2” long, 37” wide, and 67.6” tall.
 It shrinks to 48.6” long when folded.

 The T9 surpasses our expectations for the weight capacity with its 350-lb limit.
 Historically, 300 lbs has been the industry standard, but many brands have surpassed this standard recently.